I’ve had a few queries about where to buy food and other groceries in Santiago.

 Chicken, lamb, honey and eggs – I’m a near vegan so to be honest I don’t really what came first – the chicken or the egg.
 But for my carnivorous family I buy from a farm whose animals are treated the most humanely in the country I reckon.
 The brand is called Tinajacura and I’d highly recommend them.
 I buy through their online store, but their chicken is also now available in Jumbo supermarkets.

-Health foods, supplements and buying for an allergy – my son suffers from a cow’s milk protein intolerance and I can find most produce in Jumbo supermarkets.
+Health foods, vegan and dairy free – my son suffers from a cow’s milk protein intolerance and I can find most produce in Jumbo supermarkets.
 Calcium fortified oat milk, dairy free cake and other goodies can be found here.
 Beware that allergens are not listed in bold as in other countries so you’ll need a beady eye / a magnifying glass to check through ingredients lists, and be sure you’re clued up with allergen pseudonyms (casein is off limits for my kid for example, but lactic acid is fine…)

 For the produce I can’t find, I love a health food store called Aldea Nativa.
 It isn’t the cheapest, but staff are wonderful, they stock almost everything and the quality is excellent.
 I buy cakes, nutritional yeast, peanut butter and some kids snacks from here.